oleaamot/nikita-noark5-core/docs/use-case/teaching.md

 reach out and capture as many of the records belonging to the organisations fonds as possible.

 ### Description
-When a user logs on to nikita for the first time, they are assigned an organisation in nikita that they control
+When a user logs on to nikita for the first time, they are assigned their own organisation in nikita that they control.
+This organisation gets a UUID as an identifier and the user can assign whatever name they want to the organisation.

+Can they assign others users so they can interact with their organisation?

-#### Feide integration
+### Feide integration
 It should be possible to integrate Feide as the authentication mechanism.
-When visting nikita.hioa.no, if a student isn't logged, they are brought to the feide login page where they authenticate themselves
+When visiting nikita.hioa.no, if a user isn't logged, they are brought to the feide login page where they authenticate themselves.
+They are then brought back to the applicable dashboard for the role they have logged in.

+### Dashboard

+Each role (arkivansvarlig, arkivar, leder, saksbehandler) has their own dashboard that shows functionality relevant for their role.

+#### Case handler

+This dashboard makes use of information related to statistics defined in the Noark 5 standard [1].
+Here they can see things like due-list (restanseliste), case-handling times etc. This is information that has not been specified in the interface standard, but likely will come later.
+Other elements here is to show information related to workflow e.g. messages informing the case-handler that have been assigned new cases to handle or that leader has approved an outgoing letter. the third group of functionality is to be able to quickly create new case files and associate them with a particular class or series.

+#### Leader
+The leader will typically have a functional role related to e.g a particular department and have to approve outgoing communications before they are dispatched.

+This dashboard should allow a leader to come into sub functions
+  1. Create a case-file and assign it to a case-handler
+  2. See from a list of case-files, which cases are unassigned and assign a case-handler
+  3. Look at a case-file after a case-handler has marked it waiting for approval

+The leader should also have a statistics overview showing relevant statistics for various users under their authority.
+There should be an information box showing ongoing workflow items that the leader must handle.
+This might have to show fairly large amounts of information.

+#### records keeper
+The records keeper will formally end a case-file and set its status to closed.
+They have a quality control function for the case-handling.
+This dashboard should show statistics for the entire organisation.
+The dashboard will have a work-flow box that sees the end of case-handling and the records keeper can go in and update case and formally end them.
+Note some time case-handlers have the authority to end cases themselves, so they do not need to go via the records keeper

-#### Feide integration
+#### records manager
+The records manager can manipulate the archive structure, creating fonds, series, classification systems, classes etc.
+Only the records manager can create extractions, set fonds and series status values.
+The role includes the classic administrator functions related to users adding/removing them.

 ## Organisational structure